-- As a result of tooth or bone loss, due to a medical condition (e.g., osteoporosis, radiation to the mouth, etc.) - Dental implants, implant related surgery, and associated crowns or prosthetics are covered in situations where: - Permanent teeth are congenitally missing (anodontia), the result of anodontia is impaired function (e.g., chewing/eating), and the implants are not done solely for cosmetic reasons - o Tooth loss occurs as a result of accidental injury - Tooth loss occurs due to a medical condition such as osteoporosis or radiation of the mouth
+- Orthognathic surgery limited to documented skeletal Class II and Class III conditions as determined by cephalometric diagnosis, provided the condition is: - Both functional and aesthetic - Not adequately treatable by conventional orthodontic therapy - Initiation of immunosuppressive therapy - Direct treatment of cancer or cleft palate - As a result of tooth or bone loss, due to a medical condition (e.g., osteoporosis, radiation to the mouth, etc.) - Dental implants, implant related surgery, and associated crowns or prosthetics arecovered in situations where: - Permanent teeth are congenitally missing (anodontia), the result of anodontia is impaired function (e.g., chewing/eating), and the implants are not done solely for cosmetic reasons - Tooth loss occurs as a result of accidental injury - Tooth loss occurs due to a medical condition such as osteoporosis or radiation of the mouth

-IMPORTANT: If you receive coverage under the Sandia Total Health Program for implants, or crowns or other prostheses required as a result of implants, you cannot submit any remaining portion to the Dental Care Program for coordination of benefits.
-If you receive coverage under the Dental Care Program for implants, crowns or other prostheses required as a result of implants, you cannot submit any remaining portion to the Sandia Total Health Program.
+IMPORTANT: If You receive coverage under the Total Health PPO Plan for implants, or crowns or other prostheses required as a result of implants, You cannot submit any remaining portion to the Dental Care Program for coordination of benefits.
+If You receive coverage under the Dental Care Program for implants, crowns or other prostheses required as a result of implants, You cannot submit any remaining portion to the Total Health PPO Plan.
 For more information, reference the Dental Care Program Summary on hr.sandia.gov.

-For Services that are provided as a result of an accident, initial treatment must have been started within one year of Injury regardless of whether you were covered under a Sandia medical plan or another employer plan.
+For Services that are provided as a result of an accident, initial treatment must have been started within one year of Injury regardless of whether You were covered under a NTESS medical plan or another employer plan.